AdobeDocs/dynamic-media-classic.en/help/using/linking-zoom-viewers-web-pages.md

 **To copy the embed code of a Zoom viewer:**

-1. in the Asset Library panel on the left side, navigate to the asset folder that contains the Zoom viewer whose embed code you want to copy.
+1. in the Asset Library panel on the left side, navigate to the asset folder that contains the Zoom viewer whose Embed Code you want to copy.
 1. Above the Asset Browse panel, on the right side of the toolbar, do one of the following:

     * Select **[!UICONTROL Grid View]**.
 In the Asset Browse panel, double-click a single asset to open it in Detail View.
 In the URLs and Embed Code panel on the right, select **[!UICONTROL Embed Code]** to the right of the viewer you want.